aquasecurity/aqua-helm/README.md

 Or by setting your Dockerhub or external docker registry credentials when you're running the Helm install commands as specified above, in which case Helm will create a new imagePullSecret for you.

-## Use existing Postgresql database
+## PostgreSQL database

-By default the server chart will also install a Postgresql database and attach persistent storage to it.
+Aqua Security recommends implementing a highly available PostgreSQL database.
+By default the console chart will install a PostgreSQL database and attach it to persistent storage for POC useage and testing.

-If you want to override this behaviour and specify an existing Postgresql database, set the following variables when running Helm:
+For production use one may override this default behavour and specify an existing PostgreSQL database by setting the following variables in values.yaml:

 ```yaml
 db: